HIST5360-f16/QGIS1-NorfolkIsland/QGIS1-Norfolk_tutorial_fuentes.md

 Unzip it and import the .tif file into QGIS as a raster file.
 Note that the image is angled different in QGIS.

 8. Go back to NFK_adm0.shp and change the width of the lines so they are visible.
-9. In the left-hand �layers� panel, drag the nla.obj-231888760 layer so you can see the historical map below the NFK_adm0.shp lines.
+9. In the left-hand *layers* panel, drag the nla.obj-231888760 layer so you can see the historical map below the NFK_adm0.shp lines.

 Note: You might need to use the Geo-referencing tool to Geo-reference the tif file.
 See the below screen shot.